LeonAlexanderAkkad/Custom-CLAP/README.md

 For now, it only supports the [Clotho](https://doi.org/10.1109/ICASSP40776.2020.9052990) and [AudioCaps](https://doi.org/10.18653/v1/N19-1011) datasets.
 Each ClapDataset represents either train, validation or test dataset and can include either AudioCaps or Clotho or both.
 If need be, the datasets including the metadata will be downloaded to a specific directory.
+The audio needs to be preprocessed first, thus setting `preprocess_audio=True` and specifing a config file is necessary when first initialising a `ClapDataset`.
 The user does should not rename/move these files, as there location is important for the `ClapDataset`.

 Examples: